 Graham Lynch is a composer whose works have been performed by (among others) the BBC Symphony Orchestra, The Hilliard Ensemble, and in venues as diverse and prestigious as London’s South Bank and the Wigmore Hall, the Paris Conservatoire and the Merkin Hall New York.

-One of Graham’s more recent projects was his series of progressive piano repertoire books called Sound Sketches.
+One of Lynch’s more recent projects was his series of progressive piano repertoire books called Sound Sketches.

-When he self-published them back in 2011-12, Graham explained to me:
+When he self-published them back in 2011-12, Lynch explained to me:

 “Sound Sketches is an exciting and innovative series of graded piano pieces that will appeal to pianists of all ages and abilities.
 These pieces are varied in character, and each one opens up an imaginative world of colours and textures for players to explore.
 These ‘sound images’ are evoked through strong melodic ideas which hide their technical challenges within a sense of the delight that can be had from conjuring music from the keyboard.”

 Obtaining a set I quickly found students – both teenagers and adults – who were enchanted by the pieces.